quicwg/base-drafts/draft-ietf-quic-http.md

 If a promised server push is not needed by the client, the client SHOULD send a CANCEL_PUSH frame.
-If the push stream is already open or opens after sending the CANCEL_PUSH frame, a QUIC STOP_SENDING frame with an error code of HTTP_REQUEST_CANCELLED.
+If the push stream is already open or opens after sending the CANCEL_PUSH frame, a QUIC STOP_SENDING frame with an error code of HTTP_REQUEST_CANCELLED can be used.
 This asks the server not to transfer additional data and indicates that it will be discarded upon receipt.

 # Connection Closure